 The following universities also teach medicine but are not ranked within The Guardian’s league table:

-From the breakdown of the criteria you’ll notice that certain areas - for example the percentage of first year students who continue their study into second year and the percentage of graduates who are in graduate-level jobs or further study at professional or HE level, within six months - have consistent high scores across all of the universities.
-The only exception to this would be St Andrews, which has an 80% continuation rate, compared to a range of 93.8 - 100% for all other medical schools.
-However, areas such as the student satisfaction and value added have a much wider range, and therefore there are clear distinctions between universities.
+From the breakdown of the criteria you’ll notice that certain areas – for example the percentage of first year students who continue their study into second year and the percentage of graduates who are in graduate-level jobs or further study at professional or HE level, within fifteen months – have consistent high scores across all of the universities.
+However, areas such as the student satisfaction have a much wider range, and therefore there are clear distinctions between universities.

 Using the latest National Student Survey (NSS) results, The Guardian’s league table breaks student satisfaction down into the following areas:

-Below are details of the medical schools which students scored highest for the overall course, the teaching and the feedback provided.
+Below are details of the medical schools which students scored highest for the teaching and the feedback provided.

 While league rankings are not everything, they can provide you with some useful information, alongside the entry requirements, the location and course specific information, to help you to make a decision on what the best medical school for you will be.